agnunez/moco2/README.md

 ![Alt Text](https://github.com/agnunez/moco2/blob/master/images/moco2_circuit_diagram.jpg)

+## Calibration

+There is a simple python program to connect an CM1106 to an USB-Ser adapter on a PC or RPI and calibrate it.
+The program should be run just after the sensor is switched on.
+It waits until sensor is heating up and when start to provides measurements, it ask the current ambient ppm.
+If is it runned outdoors, you can input 410.
+If you run it indoor, you need another reference CO2 sensor well calibrated to input current ppm of the room.
+After that it takes several seconds to adjust itself to that ppm concentration and you can disconect it and connecto to your ESP or arduino.
+ABC is on, so if is kept connected it will autocalibrate every week to the minimum reading as if were 410, so .. open your windows daily at least.

 # To Do's
 - [x] Sample flashing code (flashit directory)
 - [x] Lower consumption with ESP8266 Light Sleep mode.
 No pin soldering or reset required